Behind the scenes, FX industry prepares for euro break-up

 LONDON Before the euro's launch in January 1999, the Bank of England issued a 110-page plan - everything from settlement timetables to roadworks on the big day - to ensure a smooth introduction of the common currency in the world's largest financial centre.

-Fast forward to 2012 and banks and brokerages in London are quietly preparing for a more unpredictable but potentially more destabilising event - the possible break-up of the euro.
+Fast forward to 2012 and banks and brokerages in London are quietly preparing for a more unpredictable but potentially more destabilizing event - the possible break-up of the euro.

-Such moves would not only trigger deep economic and credit risks, the unprepared could face the nightmare of having to quote and trade euro-replacement currencies in the $4 trillion (2.6 trillion pounds) a day FX market.
+Such moves would not only trigger deep economic and credit risks, the unprepared could face the nightmare of having to quote and trade euro-replacement currencies in the $4 trillion a day FX market.

 Many of the industry's big FX banks, clearing houses and trading platforms say they are looking at ways to ensure their systems can quickly deal with any change in the composition in the euro, the world's most traded currency after the dollar.

-Note: (This story was corrected in the 11th paragraph to reflect David Rutter's job title)